ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To generate individuals living in group quarters, we will use a weighted sample of people in group quarters from the appropriate geography from ACS (sampled with replacement, analogously to household).
+This will provide each simulant residing in GQ with an age, sex, and race/ethnicity matching the joint distribution from ACS.

+We perturb the age attribute of the sampled GQ people, as described in the :ref:`perturbation section below <census_prl_perturbation>`.

+In the future, we may want to model the geographic locations and sizes of different group quarters establishments.
+For now, we initialize six GQ "households," one for each of the six types of GQ that we wish to represent.
+These can be split into two categories: institutional and non-institutional.
+The types of institutional GQ that we model are carceral, nursing homes, and other institutional;
+the types of non-institutional GQ that we model are college, military, and other non-institutional.
+Each GQ type, being a single "household," is assigned a single US state and PUMA combination (sampled uniformly at random) and a single address.
+All simulants living in the same GQ type will therefore have the same address, state, and PUMA, which is a limitation of this approach.

-This will provide each simulant residing in GQ with an age, sex, race/ethnicity, and geographic location matching the joint distribution from ACS.
-It does not identify *which* group quarters the individual resides in, however, and only provides information on whether it is Institutional or Non-institutional GQ (in the TYPE
+ACS does not identify which type of group quarters each individual resides in, however, and only provides information on whether it is institutional or non-institutional GQ (in the TYPE
 variable: 2 = Institutional; 3 = Non-institutional).

-We perturb the PUMA and age attributes of the sampled GQ people, as described in the :ref:`perturbation section below <census_prl_perturbation>`.

-The final step for initializing GQ simulants is to give each a (somewhat inappropriately named) household_id.
-Eventually we shall accomplish this so that the distribution of GQ sizes match what is found in census, but as a simple stand-in for now we will include 6 special "household_id" values for the six broad types of GQs that we wish to represent, and assign simulants to one of the categories consistent with their GQ TYPE uniformly at random.
-The GQ subtypes of non-institutional are college, military, other non-institutional; and subtypes of institutional are carceral, nursing homes, and other institutional.
+We choose a GQ type/"household" uniformly at random for each simulant out of the three types consistent with their institutional/non-institutional status.

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that